HimanshGarg890/Position-Tracking-game/README.md

 # ssh into the target
 ssh qnxuser@$TARGET_HOST

+# Make sure sensor service is running
+# Run "pidin ar | grep sensor" to see if sensor is running, if not run this as root:
+# su
+# sensor -U 521:521,1001 -b external -r /data/share/sensor -c /system/etc/system/config/camera_module3.conf

 # Run example; -u 1 means we want to use CAMERA_UNIT_1 which is specified in sensor_demo.conf
 camera_example1_callback -u 1
 ```